ChiaHuaLu/CleanCode/Ch14_SuccessiveRefinement/Text.md

 Indeed, the fix was not too difficult, I just had to move the check for null.
 First, I removed the `falseIfNull` call in the `getBoolean` function.
 It was useless now, so I also eliminated the function itself.
+Next, I split the function into two lines and put the `ArgumentMarshaller` into its own variable and put in the null detection logic.